Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_In.rst

 .. note::

  The Analog In Bricklet is discontinued and is no longer sold.
-The more precise :ref:`Voltage/Current Bricklet <voltage_current_bricklet>` is the recommended replacement.
+The :ref:`Analog In Bricklet 2.0 <analog_in_v2_bricklet>` is the recommended replacement.